Public Artist Selection

-In 2013, the Bureau of Engineering and the Department of Cultural Affairs worked together to select local artists to serve on a Public Art Advisory Committee (PAAC) to oversee the selection of a public artist to contribute to the Sixth Street Viaduct Replacement Project.
+The Bureau of Engineering and the Department of Cultural Affairs worked together to select local artists to serve on a Public Art Advisory Committee (PAAC) to oversee the selection of a public artist to contribute to the Sixth Street Viaduct Replacement Project.
 Following a competition open to the public, the committee selected artist Glenn Kaino.

 Principal of CauseConnect